Zeioth/vim-dooku/README.md

 # What is this
 This project is not a single project.
-Instead, you download only the documentation generators you need.
+Instead, download only the documentation generators you need.

 ### Adventages of this approach